Jim Young: Canadian Football League – BC Lions

 Young played from the 1967 to 1979 season with the BC Lions for 197 games, primarily as a wide receiver.
 Young was named a CFL All-Star at wide receiver for the 1972 season, and was a two-time Western Conference All Star at two positions (running back in 1969, wide receiver in 1972).
 Young was awarded the CFL's Most Outstanding Canadian Award in the 1970 and 1972 seasons.

 He gained a reputation for his hard nosed play, hence the nickname "Dirty 30".
 His style of play forced defensive backs to watch out for him.

 Young previously held several BC Lions team records, including most receptions, 552, most receiving yards, 9248, and most receiving touchdowns, with 65.
 These are now all held by Geroy Simon.
 He is one of only two Lions to surpass the 10,000 yard mark overall and he dominated the Lions offence for many years despite playing with 23 different quarterbacks.
 He saw action in five playoff seasons for B.C. and still ranks as the fifth all-time leading scorer in club history at 410 points.

-Young's #30 jersey is one of ten numbers retired by the Lions.
+Young's #30 jersey is one of eleven numbers retired by the Lions.

-Post football playing career and awards
+Post-football playing career and awards

 Young joined the BC Lions team management after his retirement, and coached the Lions on an interim basis during the 1990 CFL season for one game, a 32–13 loss to the Edmonton Eskimos.

 In 1991, Young was inducted into the Canadian Football Hall of Fame.
 In 1994, he was inducted into the BC Sports Hall of Fame.
 In 2002, he was inducted into Canada's Sports Hall of Fame.
 In November, 2006, Young was voted to the Honour Roll of the CFL's top 50 players of the league's modern era by Canadian sports network TSN.

 In 2011, he was an inaugural inductee in the BC Football Hall of Fame.